ppietikainen/cse-thesis/README.md

 We kindly ask for students using this template to improve this template, and share the improvements, so that others may benefit.

 This template is distributed to students via Overleaf and https://github.com/ouspg/cse-thesis is synchronized with it.
-Issues and pull requests can be made to GitHub
+Issues and pull requests can be made to GitHub.

 ### FILES AND FOLDERS
  * Figures